ZagoPedro/react-site/README.md

 :small_orange_diamond: originally, I had a few problems uploading it to GitHub, so I rewrited it in basic HTML/CSS as a temporary substitute.
 If you wish to have a look: https://zagopedro.github.io/.

-:small_blue_diamond: currently working properly on the Google Chrome, Firefox and Safari browsers (Desktop).
+:small_blue_diamond: currently working properly on the Google Chrome, Firefox, Safari and Opera browsers (Desktop).
 Mobile optimization in development...

 :small_orange_diamond: last update: 12/18/2020.